sebspion/reqs/draft-ietf-lake-reqs.md

 Motivated by long deployment lifetimes, the AKE is required to support cryptographic agility, including the modularity of COSE crypto algorithms and negotiation of preferred crypto algorithms for OSCORE and the AKE.

 * The protocol shall support both pre-shared key and asymmetric key authentication.
-PAKE, post-quantum and hybrid key exchange is out of scope, but may be supported in a later version.
+PAKE, post-quantum and "hybrid" (simultaneously more than one) key exchange is out of scope, but may be supported in a later version.
 * The protocol shall allow negotiation of elliptic curves for Diffie-Hellman operations and signature-based authentication.
 * The AKE shall support negotiation of all COSE algorithms {{IANA-COSE-Algorithms}} to be used in OSCORE.
 The AKE shall support negotiation of algorithms used in the AKE.
 It is strongly recommended that the AKE algorithms are identified using {{IANA-COSE-Algorithms}} to reduce unnecessary complexity of a combined OSCORE/AKE implementation.
 *  A successful negotiation shall result in the most preferred algorithms of one of the parties which are supported by the other.